Customize Your WordPress Donation Form — Without Code

 As we began developing Charitable, we knew that we wanted to give users a way to tailor it to their needs.
 A year and a half on, we have seen that decision validated again and again.

-In this post, I’ll show you five easy ways you can customize the donation form that is added by Charitable — all without writing any code.
+In this post, I’ll show you six easy ways you can customize the donation form that is added by Charitable — all without writing any code.

-Five Code-Free Ways to Tweak Your Donation Form
+6 Code-Free Ways to Tweak Your WordPress Donation Form

 1. Only show required fields